fabiancdng/fabiancdng/README.md

 I love working with all sorts of technologies to create full-stack web applications 🧑‍💻

 I particularly like working with **[React](https://react.dev/)** and **[Next.js](https://nextjs.org/)** on the front end and **[Python](https://www.python.org/)**, **[Go](https://go.dev/)** or **JavaScript/[Node.js](https://nodejs.org/en)** on the back end.

-So far, I've already worked on quite a few real-world projects 🌐

 <br />

 **In 2021, I started working as a full-stack developer** at a company creating e-commerce solutions for **WordPress** 🛒